fialhorenato/fialhorenato.github.io/about.md

 title: About Me
 ---

-Hi!
+Hello!

+I'm Renato Fialho, and I'm a bachelor in Computer Science.

+I used to be a Software Developer at [Toro Investimentos](www.tororadar.com.br) where i had the chance to develop systems using [Django](https://www.djangoproject.com/), [Angular.js](https://angularjs.org/), [Node](https://nodejs.org/en/) and many others frameworks of Python, Java and Javascript.
+Building and consuming REST and RESTful API's.

+I also developed hybrid mobile apps using [Ionic](https://ionicframework.com/).

-I'm Renato Fialho, and I'm a bachelor in Computer Science currently helping as a Research Assistant at [LBS](http://www.lbs.dcc.ufmg.br/), where i have the chance to work with bigdata, data visualization and standardization of data of proteins and ligands, mainly from [PDB](http://www.pdb.com).
+Before that, i used to be a Research Assistant at [LBS](http://www.lbs.dcc.ufmg.br/), where i had the chance to work with [pandas](http://pandas.pydata.org/), data visualization and standardization of data of proteins and ligands, mainly from [PDB](http://www.rcsb.org/pdb/home/home.do)

-I'm also looking for a CS Masters in Data Visualization.

-I also worked at [Vale](http://www.vale.com.br) as an IT Business Partner intern and at [INDG](http://www.indg.com.br) as an IT Infrastructure intern.
+I also worked at [Vale](http://www.vale.com.br) as an IT Business Partner intern and at [INDG](http://www.indg.com.br) and [UNA](http://www.una.br) as an IT Infrastructure intern.

 My current toolset is -- [Python](https://www.python.org/) , [Ruby](https://www.ruby-lang.org/) , [Rails](http://rubyonrails.org/) , [Flask](http://flask.pocoo.org/) , [Web2Py](http://web2py.com/) , [Apache](http://httpd.apache.org/) , [CakePHP](http://cakephp.org/) , [MySQL](https://www.mysql.com/) , [Mongo.db](https://www.mongodb.org/) , [Node](https://nodejs.org/en/) , [Mocha](https://mochajs.org/) , [Pytest](http://pytest.org/latest/) and [Vagrant](https://www.vagrantup.com/).